 Cool Thing Of The Day died in January, after I became bored of it and was finding it harder and harder to do new and cool things that would justify keeping it on.
 Many of my friendships with the people who received the newsletter waned, but I still keep in touch with most of the recipients of it, albeit only occasionally.

 Craig Charles was pretty good.
-He later went down to the Glengower Hotel bar and apparently got into a fight with a local.
+I bumped into him afterwards in the Glengower Hotel bar where he apparently later got into a fight with a local.

 This blog post is part of the On This Day series, in which Dan periodically looks back on years gone by.